How do you speak through an interpreter?

 Afterword

 Speaking through a translator requires clear and concise communication coupled with patience and understanding.
 Begin by organizing your thoughts and messages into straightforward, easily translatable phrases.
 Speak at a moderate pace so the translator can accurately interpret your words.
 Maintain eye contact and engage with the person or audience you're addressing (rather than the translator).
 Respect cultural nuances and be open to clarifications or repetitions that may be needed.
-Avoid using idiomatic expressions or colloquialisms since they may not translate well.
+Avoid using idiomatic expressions or colloquialisms that may not translate well.
 Lastly, express gratitude to both the translator and your audience for their cooperation and understanding.

 Five Bad Things People Do When Speaking through an Interpreter